fgauna12/fgauna12.github.io/_posts/2020-03-01-publishing-helm-3-charts-to-azure-container-registry-using-azure-devops-part-2.md

 ### Disclosure

-Helm 3 support for Azure Container Registry is still a preview feature.
+Helm 3 support for Azure Container Registry is still a <mark>preview feature</mark>.
 Even the support from the Helm CLI is still experimental.

 ## The main way